10 Hottest New Recycled Clothing Brands of the Year

 Price Range: $

-About the Brand: Colorful Standard is a truly transparent, eco-friendly clothing brand that makes all its garments out of recycled wool and/or organic cotton.
+Why We Love It: Colorful Standard is a transparent, eco-friendly label that makes all its garments from recycled wool and organic cotton.

-I tested a unisex zipped hoodie and an organic cotton t-shirt for my Colorful Standard Review, both of which feel very soft and luxurious.
-At the same time, I can tell they are durable and will last for ages even under heavy use (which they are already getting).
+Editor's Note: I tested a unisex zipped hoodie and an organic cotton t-shirt for my Colorful Standard Review, both of which feel very soft and luxurious.
+At the same time, I can tell they are durable and will last for ages, even under heavy use (which they are already getting).

 KEY FACTS